 Remember that, in most cases, the program is drawing by the palette index number and not just the color.
-Two palette indices can have the same colors in them, but the system will still treat them differently even if it copies the "transparent" color.
+Two palette indices can have the same colors in them and the system will still treat them differently, even if one indice has the same RGB setting as the "transparent" color indice.

 The program or game can assign alternate palettes that replace the colors in the image's original palette color slots and this ability is used for a variety of tricks.
 Sprites sets can be recolored (or palette-swapped) to create new variations and even backgrounds can be recolored to depict different time and weather changes.
 The palette of an object can be changed as the game is playing (color cycling) to imitate glowing effects, moving water and lighting changes.